 The rams are all proven tups and, when not with their ewes, live in a bachelor group together with their wether.
 They are fawn katmoget or grey katmoget in colour and markings.
 Each one of them has an even temperament as well as an individual character.

-The rams are mostly horned, but we also keep a polled tup (a natural genetic variation which comes through the female line) with a characteristically very fine fleece.
+The rams are mostly horned, but we also keep a polled tup (a normal, natural genetic variation) with a characteristically very fine fleece.

 The ewes are used to produce wool and to grow and replace the flock.
 They are all katmoget in markings and vary in colour from very pale fawn to dark grey.